 Crossdressing has always attracted attention, be it in real life or in reel.
 And moviemakers have experimented with this theme in films that required a man to play a woman or vice versa, ever since the idea struck them.
-In olden days, when women were not given enough freedom to step out of the house (and that was prevalent everywhere in the world, not just in India!), men got into women’s costumes to play the part and boy, they performed well too!
+In the olden days, when women were not given enough freedom to step out of the house (and that was prevalent everywhere in the world, not just in India!), men got into women’s costumes to play the part, and boy, they performed well too!
 Since then, the trend of male actors getting into gowns to play a crossdresser has only seen positive changes in movies.

 16. She’s The Man (2006)

 When Sebastian leaves for London to pursue his musical dreams, his twin sister Viola takes his place in his boarding school, eventually going on to win his soccer coach’s trust during a series of tryouts and also dates (while still cross-dressed), much to her own chagrin and churning of emotions inside.
-Andy Fickman’s ‘She’s The Man’, starring Amanda Bynes fared well at the box office and audiences loved the actress’s transformation into a man, which she pulled off with great ease.
+Andy Fickman’s ‘She’s The Man,’ starring Amanda Bynes fared well at the box office, and audiences loved the actress’s transformation into a man, which she pulled off with great ease.

 Read More: Best Action Movie Series of All Time